markstringer-dti/markstringer-dti.github.io/dti.md

 What I mean by trench warfare is any project that is hugely expensive in terms of money, effort and human suffering and doesn't get anywhere.
 A main cause of trench warfare is a refusal (or active prevention) earlier in the project to deal with the problems that it faces.
 The main effect, besides project failure, is that there is more demand for the "agreed" activity which is just a way to avoid the problems to become more frantic, pointless and damaging.

 Working late.
 Working weekends, holidays being cancelled or frowned on,  "a positive, can do attitude" are signs that you're working on a trench warfare project.
 Other signs are lots of staff leaving drinks and staff being signed off long-term sick, or with stress.
-If you can't have a meeting with a manager because he has to give evidence in a law suit former employees are bringing against the company, this is also a bad sign.
+If you can't have a meeting with a manager because he has to give evidence in a law suit that people who use to work for the project are bringing against the company, this is also a bad sign.

 One of the things that personally I've found most upsetting about working on trench warfare projects is when senior management say that the staff don't look stressed enough.